|

 place when there is no death penalty, then why isn't he the one

-This man has a double standard!
-One for him, and another one for opponents of the
+This man has a double standard, One for him, and another one for opponents of

 3. Capital Punishment Achieves Social Good

-would have to argue that capital punishment achieves no social good or that it
+have to argue that capital punishment achieves no social good or that it is

 Well, as mentioned above, not only does the evidence suggest that capital